 Avast has been providing free antivirus for many years and is significantly better at protecting your system than Windows Defender.
 I’ve used it on my own machines and clients computers without any real issues.
-Since the company was taken over by Norton last year Norton Has Bought Avast, it has changed its name to Avast One and although at this point no one knows in what direction Avast will be moved in, at the moment, it is still a very good free antivirus solution.

 A common problem, or issue, when installing any “free” program or app, is that they’re often loaded with extra “premium” features that you’ll need to pay for.

 In this guide to installing Avast One, I’ll guide you through the potential minefield and only install what really is free and that you really need.

 Before you install any new antivirus program onto your computer, make sure that you’ve removed the old one.
 You never want to have two AV’s on your computer at the same time.